 During its previous 3-year term, WGEVO had developed a general framework for assessing fisheries-induced selection pressures on exploited stocks.
 Specifically, R scripts for estimating (i) input parameters and (ii) fisheries-induced selection pressures were developed and accompanied by a user manual for dissemination within the ICES community and the wider scientific community.

-The framework had been applied to 31 exploited stocks during the previous term, and has been applied to 13 new stocks this year for a total of 44 stocks analysed (Table 1).
-Estimation of fisheries-induced selection pressures is currently in progress for 13 additional stocks (Table 1).
-A publication presenting these results is currently being drafted and to be submitted for peer-review by the end of the 3-year term.
+The framework had been applied to 44 exploited stocks until last year, and has been applied to 13 new stocks this year for a total of 57 stocks analysed (Table 1).
+Estimation of

 Science Highlights